 - Why the study is being done (including the goals of the study)

-- Information about the treatment being tested, often including results of studies done before
+- Information about the treatment being tested (such as names and doses of drugs to be used in the study), often including results of studies done before

-- The phase of the study and how many people will be enrolled
+- The phase of the study and how many people will be in it

 - Who is eligible for the study